DoctorWhoof/tato/readme.md

 - Minimal dependencies (slotmap, libm and num-traits).
 No standard library required.
 - Old school, tile based, software renderer with up to (but no more than) 256 colors.
 - Basic AABB collisions with reactions.
 - Minimal runtime.
 This thing can't even read a PNG!
+Or any file!
 Check "tato_pipe" for a way to convert PNG graphics into binary data at build time.